-If you completed a program outside of Canada you will be required to obtain proof of a Canadian equivalency at your expense through a recognized credential assessment service.
+If you completed a program outside of Canada, you will be required to obtain proof of a Canadian equivalency at your expense through a recognized credential assessment service.

 An understanding of the CSIS mandate, threats as defined in the CSIS Act and priorities regarding the security of Canada.

-Knowledge of a foreign language(s).
+Knowledge of a foreign or indigenous language(s).

 Communication (oral and written)

 Applicants must clearly demonstrate in their cover letter how they meet the five (5) competencies listed above.
-Examples can include but are not limited to work experience, student placements, paid or unpaid internships, life experience or travel experience.
+Examples can include but are not limited to work experience, student placements, paid or unpaid internships, community experience, life experience or travel experience.
 Please limit your cover letter to a maximum of two (2) pages.